soma2000-lang/Assignment/README.md

 -  Natural Transliteration
 -  Fixed Romanized Schemes
  - In Research till now it has been found out that Romanized representations are better alligned to English than native script representations

+## DISCLAIMER

+- All the failed as well as working notebooks has been kept in the notebook folder